autumn-pan/uc3/README.md

 Defining a variable is not necessary, and a declaration may also suffice, such as
 ```<DATA_TYPE> <IDENTIFIER>```
+Integers and booleans are the two most important data types for the purposes of UC3 because they are intended to be used to construct config values and conditional trees.
+Other data types, like strings and tristates, are planned in the future.
 ### Macros
 Macros are UC3's way of interacting with the actual code.
 You might have something like
 ```